Chinese authorities are considering a weaker yuan as Trump trade risks loom, sources say

 PHOTO

-China's top leaders and policymakers are considering allowing the yuan to weaken in 2025 as they brace for higher trade tariffs in a second Donald Trump presidency in the United States.
+China's top leaders and policymakers are considering allowing the yuan to weaken in 2025 as they brace for higher U.S. trade tariffs as Donald Trump returns to the White House.

-The contemplated move reflects China's recognition that it needs bigger economic stimulus to combat Trump's threat of bigger tariffs, people with knowledge of the matter said.
+The contemplated move reflects China's recognition that it needs bigger economic stimulus to combat Trump's threats of punitive trade measures, people with knowledge of the matter said.

 Trump has said he plans to impose a 10% universal import tariff, and a 60% tariff on Chinese imports into the United States.